Early Orthodontic Treatment for Children

 Signs that your Child Needs Early Orthodontic Treatment

-There are many signs that your child may benefit from early orthodontic treatment.
+There are many signs that your child may benefit from early prevention.
 Children typically start losing their teeth around the age of five.
 They usually have all of their permanent teeth by age 13.
 If your child loses their baby teeth earlier or later than average, they may need early orthodontic treatment.

 Speech impediments, protruding teeth, and mouth breathing are all signs that your child may require early orthodontic treatment.
 Additionally, difficulty chewing or biting, continued thumb-sucking after age five, crossbites, and crowded front teeth around age seven or eight also indicate the need for early orthodontic treatment.